munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 hand-drew dependency graphs between language features and tried to untangle them.

-Here's an example of what this was like:
+Here's an example of how this process unfolded:

 1. To teach functions I want show that recursion works.